SakshiRastogi1302/git-github/README.md

 Ans.

 1. Create a repository on Github.
+2. Run command **git init** in VSCode to make the folder a github repository.
-2. Run command :- git remote add origin <-link of repository>
+3. Run command :- git remote add origin <-link of repository>
+4. git add. to stage the changes
+5. git commit -m "message" to commit the changes
+5. git push -u origin main

 ## Q19.
 How to verify remote?
 Ans. git remote -v (check which one is the remote repository).